jjdejong/phpip/readme.md

 # New features

+## 2025-08-04 Countires

+Implemented tranlations for country names.

+Added a UI for managing countries, allowing the edition of renewal parameters (be careful!) and setting preselections for national phases.

 ## 2025-04-18 Implemented localization for names stored in tables (event names, roles, categories, types, etc.)

 Big change.
 You need to run `git pull; composer install; php artisan migrate`.